This post contains affiliate links. If you click and make a purchase, I may receive a commission. Thanks.

 Do you need baking soda in bath salts?

 No. It is an optional ingredient that you may or may not add.
-When deciding about adding baking soda to bath salts, consider not only the benefits but the final look of your bath salts.
+When deciding about adding baking soda, consider not only the benefits but the final look of your bath salts.
 If you want a clean, crystal-like looking bath salts – skip the baking soda.
 If you add baking soda, your bath salts mix will look more like a bath soak.

 Another benefit of baking soda is that it is very good at removing bad odor.
 It is a must ingredient in my foot soaks.
 Check my very popular recipe with Epsom Salts and baking soda – Tea Tree Oil Foot Soak Recipe For Healthy Feet.